wechat-miniprogram/glass-easel-devtools/README.md

 While development, run `npm run dev` instead.

+Shortcut scripts: `npm run build` in the project root do all subdirectory builds; `npm run pack-extension` do all complete builds and pack the extension packages (output to `extension/pkg`).

 ### The Standalone Usage

 The agent and the panel can also be loaded as common JS modules.
 The `examples/standalone` is an example that shows how to use them.